 I don't remember why I didn't blog it at the time, probably just got swamped by other things.
 Real life does have a habit of doing that from time to time - getting in the way!

-CHICKEN WITH CREAMY PENNE PASTA (serves 3)
+CHICKEN & BACON CREAMY PASTA (serves 3)

-1 tbsp olive oil
+1-2 tbsp olive oil

-1 onion, chopped fine
+1 red onion, chopped finely

 100g frozen petits pois

 200g pasta tubes - penne or spirali are good

 1 tbsp chopped fresh parsley for garnish.

 Fill a large saucepan with water, add a little salt and set it to boil.

 Heat the oil in a deep non-stick frying pan and add the bacon.
 Fry over a high heat until all the water has burned off and the bacon is beginning to caramelise.
 Add the onion and garlic and continue cooking, stirring often, until the onion is transparent and softened.
 Remove everything from the pan to a bowl and set aside to keep warm.